Compare Two PDFs Visually — Pixel Differences, Overlay and Side by Side

 - Open the Compare PDFs tool — works on any device with a modern browser.
 No download, no plugin, no account.

-- Upload both PDF files — drag and drop or click to select.
-The first file is treated as the "original" and the second as the "revised" version.
+- Select both PDF files — drag and drop or click to choose them.
+Processing stays in the browser.

 - Choose a view mode — Side by Side, Overlay, or Differences.
 Switch between modes at any time.